inetum-orleans/docker-devbox-vagrant/README.md

 ## Configure carriage return

-To avoid problems sharing file between Windows and Linux, it is usefull to do these things :
+To avoid problems sharing file between host and Linux, it is usefull to do these things :

 - Parameter git `core.autocrlf false` option.